 The reason I wanted to make homemade lentil flour… well, there are many reasons.
 The main reason being that gluten-free diets are a big deal these days, and since my mother-in-law suffers from Celiac, I am always looking at new and creative recipes for her.
 Generally speaking, a lot of gluten-free baking recipes include multiple flours, and some people do not want to go through the hassle of buying 5 different flours to make a recipe.
 I know my mother-in-law sure doesn’t!
 This being said, I have tried mixes such as Robin Hood’s Nutri Flour Blend (gluten-free) and while surprisingly easy to work with, it can be kind of pricey.
 So my journey began to try and invent a new flour!

 This tutorial for homemade lentil flour is VERY simple.
 If you have a food processor, you are good to go.
 I made my flour two ways, and then combined them.
 I processed enough un-toasted green lentils to equal out 1 cup of lentil flour.
-I then roasted some lentils in the oven for about 15 minutes and then processed them, creating roughly 1/2 cup of toasted lentil flour.
+I then roasted some lentils in the oven for about 15 minutes and then processed them, creating roughly ½ cup of toasted lentil flour.
 I then combined the two flours.

 Now why did I do this?
 No real reason.
-Personally, the roasted lentils really came through in flavour.
+Personally, the roasted lentils really came through in flavor.
 You could taste them in the baked goods.
 However, I think using purely toasted lentil flour in cookies might be overwhelming.
-Mixing the two flours helped create balance, and my cookies came out with this perfect hint of lentil flavour (without anyone actually knowing there were lentils in the cookies!)
+Mixing the two flours helped create balance, and my cookies came out with this perfect hint of lentil flavor (without anyone actually knowing there were lentils in the cookies!)

 Ingredients